 Looking to set up a new Apple Watch?
 You've come to the right place.
 Our quick-start guide for the Apple Watch, including Series 1 and Series 2 models, shows how to set up your smartwatch, charge it up and turn it on, set the right language and other preferences, pair it with an iPhone, download apps and get started.

-The video above walks through the basic setup steps for an Apple Watch - in this case, we set up a Series 2 and pair it with an iPhone 7 - but the steps are the same for the original Apple Watch and Series 1.
-(It'll probably be the same process for the upcoming Series 3, as well.)
+The video above walks through the basic setup steps for an Apple Watch - in this case, we set up a Series 2 and pair it with an iPhone 7 - but the steps are the same for the original Apple Watch, Series 1, and the latest Series 3, as well.

 Inevitably, however, there is a great deal that cannot be covered on camera.
 For a more detailed explanation of the Apple Watch setup process, read on.
 Or, if you'd rather read some in-depth purchasing advice, try our Apple Watch buying guide 2017.